Intentional Productivity & Leadership

 Note that the leadership superpowers don’t use the “control” terminology.
 With our own productivity, we strive to control our internal and external circumstances to the extent possible in order to maximize our productivity and well-being.
 When it comes to leading others, we offer guidance and direction.
 We’re not trying to control our group in the same way that we try to control our own productivity – such terminology would give the impression of leaders forcefully exerting power over others, which isn’t in the employees’, or the organization’s, best interests.
 On the contrary, leadership should make it easier for group members to do what they intrinsically want to do: their best work in the service of a social group or organization that they care about.
 This is what the leadership superpowers are all about.

 The 5 leadership superpowers are...

 How you lead yourself to be intentionally productive is important practice for how you lead others.
 And if you’re unproductive, you’ll simply be less effective at taking action on your group’s behalf.

 You’re leading a group of people who share certain values, beliefs, goals, etc. The cohesiveness of your group around this shared identity can strongly influence your group’s collective productivity.

 One of your core tasks as a leader is to make it easier for your group’s members to individually and collectively work towards the group’s goals.

 The quality and strength of connections between you, group members, and the group’s vision all influence people’s motivation and ability to be productive.

 Going with your gut will often take you in the wrong direction.
-You also need to collect the right types of feedback from your group so that you can adjust how you use your other leadership superpowers as needed.
+You also need to collect the right types of feedback from your group and external environment so that you can adjust how you use your other leadership superpowers as needed.